-The pandemic has been a tough time to keep up gym routines and exercise goals that may have dominated the exercise journals of early 2020.
-Through the last 6 months, people have had their self-discipline tried and tested to the limits.
-Here’s to hoping that you have come out on top.
+The pandemic has been a tough time to keep up gym routines and exercise goals that may have dominated the exercise journals of pre-pandemic times.

 For those who need a push to get back on track, there is hope for the post-pandemic online fitness industry.